dotm/dotm.github.io/_posts/2017-07-06-using-run-textual-shortcut-windows.markdown

----
+﻿---
 layout: post
-title: "[Technical Tips] Using run as textual shortcut for Windows software and file"
+title: "Using run as textual shortcut for Windows software and file [Technical Tips]"
 ---

 Do you know you can open shortcut files (.lnk files) with Run?